HarjotIris/Data-Extraction/README.md

 - Scrapes product listings from Amazon.
 - Uses ScraperAPI to bypass bot detection.
 - Extracts product names, prices, and links.

+### 2. **BBC Headlines Scraper**
+- Scrapes the latest headlines from BBC News.
+- Uses BeautifulSoup and requests.
+- Saves extracted headlines in a structured format.

 ## Installation